Search Railroad Sites For:

 The mountains to our southeast.

-Approaching the first hillside as we start the climb over La Veta Pass.
+The train approached the first hillside as we started the climb over La Veta Pass.

-The train now starts turning and climbing out of the San Luis Valley.
+The train now started its turning and climbing out of the San Luis Valley.

 We startled some deer who quickly ran away from the tracks.

-Coming into Russell where the original 1876 narrow gauge rail line took a left to climb over South La Veta Pass.
+We came into Russell, where the original 1876 narrow gauge rail line turned left to climb over South La Veta Pass.
 It was over 4 percent in places and had major curves.
-The new Standard Gauge Line was built over La Veta Pass in 1899 on a lower grade.
+The new standard gauge line was built over La Veta Pass in 1899 on a lower grade.
 That is why we made the turn to the right.
-The old narrow gauge line followed the route of what is today's US 160 route up the west slope of south La Veta Pass.
+The old narrow gauge line followed the route of what is today's US 160 up the west slope of South La Veta Pass.

 A look back at our train as we climb higher.